cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 throughout their lifecycle.
 The envelope size varies from one to another, and a switch in envelope mode could then be detected.

-Finally, note that server implementations may choose to forego the construction of a simulated credential response message for an unregistered client if these client enumeration attacks can be mitigated through other application-specific means.
+Note that server implementations may choose to forego the construction of a simulated credential response message for an unregistered client if these client enumeration attacks can be mitigated through other application-specific means or are otherwise not applicable for their threat model.

+Finally, OPAQUE does not prevent prevent enumeration via the registration flow.
+For example, if an attacker tries to register with a given client identity that is also in use, the server will not complete the protocol.
+This allows an attacker to use the server's response during registration as an oracle for whether a given client identity is registered.
+Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration flow.

 ## Password Salt and Storage Implications